Keep Exploring

 When this isolation distance isn’t possible, or when growing more than one squash variety, hand-pollination ensures that the squash plant’s flowers are not contaminated by pollen from another variety.
 This will ensure that the plant produces seeds that are true-to-type.

-To ensure viable seeds, save seeds from at least 1 plant.
+To ensure viable seeds, save seeds from at least one plant.
 When maintaining a variety over many generations, save seeds from 5 – 10 plants.
-If you’re saving seeds for genetic preservation of a rare variety, save seeds from 25 plants or more.
+If you save seeds for genetic preservation of a rare variety, save seeds from 25 plants or more.

 All types of squash benefit from a period of post-harvest ripening during which the seeds continue to mature.
 Fruits are typically held for at least 20 days beyond fruit maturity before their seeds are extracted.